For updates the China border reopening and work visa application process please see this article.

 Schools across China re-open in May & June

-Life in China has been returning to normal with schools, businesses and shops opening up, albeit with safety measures in place, such as mask wearing and social distancing.
-Public schools, kindergartens and private language schools in provinces all over China have now reopened for face to face classes, expect for in Beijing.
-Beijing experienced new virus cases in a food market in mid-June and schools were ordered to go back to online teaching for now.
+Life in China has returned to normal with schools, businesses and shops opening up, albeit with safety measures in place, such as mask wearing and social distancing.
+Public schools, kindergartens and private language schools in provinces all over China have reopened for face to face classes.

 On 12th March 2020 the Ministry of Education in China released their ‘Guidelines on COVID-19 Prevention and Control’ for kindergartens, primary, middle, and high schools, as well as higher education institutes.
 The guidelines contain basic information about COVID-19, steps schools must take to prepare for reopening, and regulations once students return to campus.